patrickkunka/mixitup/README.md

 #### 4. Load MixItUp

-Firstly, load the MixItUp library into your project using the method for your project.
+Firstly, load the MixItUp library into your project using the preferred method for your project.

 ##### Module Loader